|

 When I lived in west London, all my diving trips necessitated organising towing vehicles, booking accommodation and stupidly early starts.
 I just don’t want to see 5am on a Saturday morning unless I have partied through the night to get there – and I suspect those days are behind me now.
 Back then my dive trips were organised with almost military precision and planned weeks in advance.
 Things are a little different now.
 When I first arrived on the Isle of Man two things struck me; firstly, how everything I’d been taught about dive planning, tidal flows and tides was completely trumped by local knowledge and secondly, how dives could be organised at 5 o’clock in the afternoon with the minimum of fuss and we’d all be in the water for 6.30.
 My gung-ho “It’s not too rough really.
 I’ve planned to go diving so we are” attitude didn’t cut it here.
 If you live with such fantastic diving on the doorstep, why have a slightly rough dive?
 Wait 24 hours, let the wind drop away and have a really good dive instead.
 The Isle of Man is close enough to the North West coast of England to be visible on a good day.
 In fact it’s a local story that you can go to the top of Snaefell (our one and only mountain) and see 7 kingdoms in one go.
 I’ll leave you guessing to name them all, but the location of the Isle of Man at the geographic centre of the British Isles means that every summer we have clubs setting out in their RIBs to travel across to dive in our waters.
 And we offer visitors copious amounts of help to locate sites, plan around tides, transport cylinders, locate parts for their broken boats etc. One of the visitors this year declared himself both very grateful and surprised that we should help him out so comprehensively and mentioned that other dive centres in the UK had been less than helpful.
 Although, it’s true that we are pretty nice folks who want the best for our visitors, there are darker reasons at work.
 The Isle of Man is a limited community of around 80,000 and pretty much any diving story will end up with some link to our centre, whether it’s commenting about closing areas to dredging, helping out a fishing boat towed into harbour with their own nets around their prop or getting involved with videoing the local swimming club in training.
 All diving links lead in our direction…..so it’s in our own selfish interests that we help out our visitors.
 A lifeboat shout for lost divers swept away on an unexpected current or the hyperbaric chamber being mobilised for a recompression all reflects on us.
 Some timely advice and guidance keeps the visitors out of the incident pit for a bit longer and keeps diving out of the news until we have a good news story to impart.
 Of course, managing the exposure of diving in the local press plays a role in how we manage our diving activities too.
 It’s been suggested that there are only 6 degrees of separation between any two people in the world, but on the Isle of Man that’s around 2 degrees.
 Word of mouth is incredibly important.
 We have to be safe and be seen to be safe, or our reputation would disappear overnight.
 Doing my Advanced Driving test a few years back introduced me to the idea that ‘accidents don’t just happen’.
 The same applies to diving, accidents are a culmination of a series of steps.
 The advice that we freely give to visitors is the first point we can intervene to stop that series of events unfolding.
 If you’re planning a trip across please feel free to get in touch.
 If you run a dive centre that begrudgingly hands out dive planning information please have a think about how this reflects on the industry as a whole.
 I promise you that it won’t undermine your charter service….the clubs that brought their own boats this year are booked to come and dive off our boat next year…..and looking forward to a less stressful trip.
 And in case you are wondering on a clear day you can see the kingdoms of Mann, England, Scotland, Ireland, Wales, Mann, Heaven and Neptune.
+One of the best things about running a dive centre is the diversity of the clients that walk through the door.
+One of the worst things about running a dive centre is the diversity of the clients that walk through the door.
+Our centre is multi-agency which means we can honestly offer the most suitable training to each person that comes to us.
+We’ve become experts at chatting to prospective divers about their interests, travel plans and diving aspirations and offering them considered and justified advice about their training.

 But when people walk through the door the first thing they will say is “I want to do my PADI.”
 The marketing spend and brand awareness for PADI is huge and there’s the common misconception that only a PADI cert will be accepted elsewhere in the world.
 Like many experienced divers, I’m entitled to carry a range of cards covering a number of different aspects of diving, but I pick which ones I take on trips with me.
 Somewhere in one of my filing cabinets is my set of cards but rarely do they see the light of day.
 I once had the misfortune to be on a Red Sea liveaboard with a guy who when asked to prove his diver grade slapped a huge wallet of cards on the table with the classic line “There’s 50 years of diving experience in there.
 Take your pick.”
 It was unnecessarily aggressive and made all the sweeter when, later in the trip, this same guy was the one who surfaced from the night dive to check where the boat was before dropping back to 12m to finish his dive.
 Obviously the 50 years of experience didn’t include basic navigation.
 In truth, BSAC qualifications generally carry a large amount of kudos.
 We train in some really tidal, very murky conditions and our training includes a huge amount of dive and rescue planning that stands us in good stead wherever we pitch up in the world.
 On a particularly difficult pick up from the Rosalie Muller in the Red Sea it was our experienced divers who took over recovering the divers from the water, threw out grab lines and carefully timed their assistance with the pitching of the boat.
 No shouting.
 No fuss.
 They just stepped forward and stopped a difficult situation developing into one that would have ended up in the BSAC incident report.
 The Isle of Man hosts motorsport events throughout the year, the TT in June, Southern 100 in July and the Manx Grand Prix in August.
 These events attract large numbers of foreign visitors carrying a variety of dive qualifications, some stating CMAS equivalence and several requiring translation.
 We’ve met and dived with some fantastic divers from around the globe, and we’ve had some very deluded people walk through the door.
 My favourite has to be the bloke who walked in and announced in a very heavy Eastern European accent “I vant to dive vith the sharks!”
 A little gentle questioning established that he had done a try dive, in a hotel swimming pool in Turkey, about 5 years ago.
 We carefully explained how much legal protection covers the basking sharks that come to pup and breed in Manx waters, that they avoid divers, that he wasn’t qualified and no, we couldn’t just hire him some kit.
 He left muttering and we breathed a collective sigh of relief.
 We run two boats from our dive centre and when necessary have the services of a third boat.
 The skipper’s first question when I call him to book a group is to ask “Are they BSAC?
 That’s OK then.”
 He knows he will get divers who, thanks to the strong club system, will turn up as an organised team and just get on with it.
 Delayed SMBs aren’t a special course, they’re mainstream.
 Nitrox isn’t something just for multiple dives on a liveaboard, but for safety in everyday diving.
 And should anyone have any difficulty there will be someone throwing out a grab line and watching the pitch of the boat as they go to assist.
 But of course I’m not claiming BSAC clubs are perfect.
 We’ve had the divers who got confused when they ran out of dishwasher tablets and put washing up liquid in the machine instead (Don’t try this at home without a mop and bucket handy).
 We’ve had the clubs that plead for discounts, usually for the ‘poor students’ and their trip turns out to be comprised of university staff and post-docs on sizeable bursaries.
 And we all look forward to hearing about the club politics as the week goes on.
 Anyone who runs a retail business will tell you that they are regularly approached for donations to a variety of charities.
 It’s a common thing for businesses to choose charities that reflect their employees’ interests or even to have an annual pitch from the employees to pick a charity of the year.
 In our dive centre we have collecting boxes for the local Hyperbaric Chamber and the RNLI, both close to divers’ hearts and interests.